British Hong Kong: Japanese occupation

 In 1941, during the Second World War, the British reached an agreement with the Chinese government under Generalissimo Chiang Kai-shek that if Japan attacked Hong Kong, the Chinese National Army would attack the Japanese from the rear to relieve pressure on the British garrison.
 On 8 December, the Battle of Hong Kong began when Japanese air bombers effectively destroyed British air power in one attack.
 Two days later, the Japanese breached the Gin Drinkers Line in the New Territories.
 The British commander, Major-General Christopher Maltby, concluded that the island could not be defended for long unless he withdrew his brigade from the mainland.
 On 18 December, the Japanese crossed Victoria Harbour.
 By 25 December, organised defence was reduced into pockets of resistance.
-Maltby recommended a surrender to Governor Sir Mark Young, who accepted his advice to reduce further losses.
+Maltby recommended a course of negotiated surrender to Governor Sir Mark Young, who accepted his advice to reduce further losses.
 A day after the invasion, Chiang ordered three corps under General Yu Hanmou to march towards Hong Kong.
 The plan was to launch a New Year's Day attack on the Japanese in the Canton region, but before the Chinese infantry could attack, the Japanese had broken Hong Kong's defences.
 The British casualties were 2,232 killed or missing and 2,300 wounded.
 The Japanese reported 1,996 killed and 6,000 wounded.

 The Japanese soldiers committed atrocities, including rape, on many locals.
-The population fell in half, from 1.6 million in 1941 to 750,000 at war's end because of fleeing refugees; they returned in 1945.
+Refuge flight caused the population to fall in half, from 1.6 million in 1941 to 750,000 at war's end; many returned in 1945.